-This report will be shared for approval as follows:
+This report will be shared for review and approval as follows:

-- " Altru Health System's Executive Team on April 11, 2017. - " Altru Health System's Board of Directors on April 24, 2017. - " Grand Forks Board of Health on July 13, 2017.
+- " Altru Health System's Board of Directors on December 18, 2017. - " Grand Forks Board of Health on January 11, 2018.

 Upon approval by these bodies, the report will be available to the public as follows: